Neuroscale-Users/dsi2lsl-old/README.md

 gcc -DDSI_PLATFORM=-Windows-x86_32 -o "Deploy/Windows/dsi2lsl.exe" dsi2lsl.c  DSI_API_Loader.c -ldl  -L /../dsi2lsl/Deploy/Windows -llsl32
 ```

 3. Add the device using the Bluetooth manager, then find the port by right clicking on the device and clicking Properties/Hardware.
 For us the port was COM49.
+We'll need this info later at run time.

 #Examples#